rylew2/portfolio-rylew/content/book/managerspath.md

 # Conclusion

-Reflecting on the breadth of knowledge within "The Manager's Path," it's clear that the journey from mentor to executive is both challenging and rewarding.
+Reflecting on the extensive insights provided in 'The Manager's Path,' the transition from mentor to executive emerges as both a challenging and rewarding journey.
 One of the takeaways of the book is the importance of being self-aware for effective leadership.
 As a manager, you'll need to understand your own reactions, inspirations, and frustrations in order to manage others well.
 You'll also need to cultivate curiosity (the author suggests daily free-writing here as a way to remind yourself to stay curious) - curiosity helps understand various perspectives, particularly in challenging interpersonal situations.

 ## Resources